Can Creatine Cause Hair Loss?

 That does not prove hair effects are impossible.
 It does show that hair loss is not an established, routine creatine side effect in the way many social posts suggest.

 The direct hair-loss question also matters most for the form that has actually been studied.
 The newer trial used creatine monohydrate, which is also the form most people use.
-If you are comparing products, our guide to creatine monohydrate vs HCl can help keep the discussion grounded.
+If you are comparing products, our guide to creatine monohydrate vs HCl and the Creatine Form Decision Matrix can help keep the discussion grounded.
+It also helps to compare the serving size and creatine amount instead of judging products by front-label claims.

 Why this concern keeps circulating